frm-adiputra/Ninju/README.md

 Ninju is a ninja build files generator.

+This is a WIP (work in progress) project.

 ## Getting Started

 Ninju provides a simple way to generate ninja build files.